Past Issues

 For the 37th Annual Scientific Meeting (ASM) held on July 8-9, 2015, the National academy of Science and Technology Philippines (NAST PHL) adopted the theme: The challenges of Non-Communicable Diseases (NCDs): Responding through Multisectoral Action.

-in the Philippines”, for the 35th Annual Scientific Meeting (ASM).
+For the 35th Annual Scientific Meeting (ASM) and 2013 Regional Scientific Meetings (RSM), the National Academy of Science and Technology Philippines (NAST PHL) adopted the theme: Harnessing Science and Technology: Reversing the Decline of the Manufacturing Sector in the Philippines.
 The objective is to sensitize the manufacturing sector to improve productivity by using the latest knowledge, tools, and machinery in order to respond in a timely manner.
-The ASM should also identify a technology-specific roadmap to revitalize the manufacturing sector by adding value to the inputs in the manufacturing process.
+The ASM, held on 10-11 July 2013, should also identify a technology-specific roadmap to revitalize the manufacturing sector by adding value to the inputs in the manufacturing process.
+The continuing decline in the productivity and viability of the local manufacturing sector has been the subject of much discussion and significant concern.
+Many observers attribute the decline to a combination of several factors, with access to and use of modern technology being a major concern for the science community.

 For the 34th Annual Scientific Meeting (ASM) and 2012 Regional Scientific Meetings (RSM), the National Academy of Science and Technology Philippines (NAST PHL) adopted the theme: Philippine Water 2050.
 This gathering provided a platform to address pressing concerns regarding water scarcity and management in the Philippines.
 Despite the country’s seemingly abundant freshwater resources, challenges such as contamination, inadequate infrastructure, and population growth threaten water availability and quality.
 The ASM highlighted the need for comprehensive approaches to ensure access to safe water for domestic use, support food security, preserve ecosystems, mitigate disasters, and enhance energy security through sustainable hydropower generation

-For the 33rd Annual Scientific Meeting (ASM) and 2011 Regional Scientific Meetings (RSM), the National Academy of Science and Technology Philippines (NAST PHL) adopted the theme: Meeting the Challenges of Agricultural Productivity, Competitiveness and Sustainability.
+The Transactions of the National Academy of Science and Technology (ISSN 0115-8848) has been published by the National Academy of Science and Technology Philippines (NAST PHL) since 1979.
+Transactions NAST PHL has For the 33rd Annual Scientific Meeting (ASM) and 2011 Regional Scientific Meetings (RSM), the National Academy of Science and Technology Philippines (NAST PHL) adopted the theme: Meeting the Challenges of Agricultural Productivity, Competitiveness and Sustainability.
 This theme builds on the Philippine Agriculture 2020 strategy — addressing the stagnation in agriculture, declining GNP share, and persistent rural poverty.
-The ASM, held on 13-14 July 2011 at the Manila Hotel, gathered over 700 scientists and researchers to discuss key concerns vital for modernizing agriculture, such as managing marine resources, intensifying agriculture despite limited land and water, sustaining organic agriculture, strengthening supply chains, sustaining ecological services, and improving agriculture extension, communication, and statistics.
-Outcomes from these discussions aimed to enhance productivity, global competitiveness, and sustainability in the agriculture sector.

 For the 32nd Annual Scientific Meeting (ASM) held on 14-15 July 2010 and the 2010 Regional Scientific Meetings (RSM), the National Academy of Science and Technology Philippines (NAST PHL) chose the theme “MDGs and Beyond: Are We Making Progress?”
 The meeting focused on reviewing the country’s progress toward the Millennium Development Goals (MDGs) across various sectors, with the Academy’s members leading discussions on seven of the eight MDGs.
 Through roundtable discussions and plenary presentations, experts addressed key issues such as poverty, education, gender equality, health, environmental sustainability, and more.
 These discussions culminated in a set of policy recommendations and insights on how the Philippines can continue striving towards these crucial goals.